-The first intake of the Young Professionals Programme will focus on the 12 areas of work listed below.
+The next intake of the Young Professionals Programme will focus on the eight areas of work listed below.
 You can find more information about each area by clicking on the relevant section.

 Innovation is key to NATO and essential to understand how we anticipate and address current and future challenges, while making the best use of the opportunities that present themselves.

 Work in this area focuses on research opportunities for innovation in the context of emerging technologies to further develop core and support functions across the NATO enterprise.
 Research activities are conducted in close cooperation with industry, academia, think tanks, and multinational bodies in the science and technology domain.
 The results contribute to the development and implementation of NATO’s innovation agenda.